EXPLORE, SHARE AND ADVANCE THE IDEAS SHAPING THE FUTURE OF MUSEUMS

 With a progressive attitude and international approach, the Museum Ideas conference in London has welcomed thousands of museum professionals from over 30 countries to share and advance the ideas shaping the future of museums.

 Museum Ideas 2019, 10-12 September, London.
 This year we have seen the fastest uptake of tickets since the event launched 8 years ago.
-There are now fewer than 30 tickets available.
-Book your place today.
+There are now only 3 tickets available.
+Find out more and book your place today.

 “A conference for mind expanding conversations and international networking”